objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 Looking at the source code you will find `drawBarScoreLeaders()` which expects a `data` argument containg the most recent group of barscore leaders in the `data.scoreLeaders` array.

-As barscores increase we need to continuously re-calibrate the x-scale that calculates the width for each bar so they will not grow off the screen.
+As barscores increase we need to continuously re-calibrate the x-scale that calculates the width for each bar so they will not 'grow' off the screen.
 This is done by resetting the [d3.scale.domain](https://github.com/mbostock/d3/wiki/Quantitative-Scales#linear_domain) using [d3.extent](https://github.com/mbostock/d3/wiki/Arrays#d3_extent) to figure out the min and max barscore values.

 ```javascript